boostercloud/booster/docs/README.md

 #### Prerequisites

-In order to run locally, it is necessary to add the `framework-provider-local` package to the project, and also define a new configuration environment `local`.
+In order to run locally, it is necessary to add the `framework-provider-local` package to the project, and also define a new configuration environment that you can call, for instance `local`.

 First of all, we will have to install the local provider package as a new application dependency